Published July 2026 by Batteries Included

 - Flavor checks in shared Kotlin.
 A few

-Google Play and separate listings
+Google Play: separate listings vs multi-APK

 Android vitals and discoverability apply per listing.
-A strong rating on one brand does not transfer to the others; plan store presence work for each public app.
+Ratings do not transfer.
+Plan store presence work for each public app.

 Need a second brand from one Android codebase?